Joelmd-fontys/StyleUs/recap.md

 ## Deferred TODOs
 - Leave historical media assets checked into `services/api/media/` for now; removing them requires coordination to avoid breaking seeded demos.
 - CI workflow still placeholder; replacing it needs agreement on required checks and runtime environments.

+## Latest Decisions
+- **Subcategory removed**: the field was stored in the database and UI but never populated by the AI pipeline nor editable after upload review, leading to stale placeholders in cards.
+Instead of inventing a second labeler, we dropped the column, schemas, and UI references to keep the data model lean until there is evidence we need finer granularity.
+- **Brand UX**: Upload review and item edit forms now keep the brand input visible, highlight it in red, and show “Please add a brand” whenever it is empty so the manual step is hard to miss after AI classification skips that field.